getanehAl/Windows-Penetration-Testing/README.md

 #### Step 7.
 Post-exploitation AD - Persistence and Forest root domain compromise
 ```
-➤ Dump, extract and crack the password hashes of all the Windows domain accounts (NTDS.DIT + SYSTEM registry hive)
+➤ Dump, extract and crack the password hashes of all the Windows domain accounts (file 'NTDS.DIT' + SYSTEM registry hive)
 ➤ Persistence with the KRBTGT account’s password hash and the creation of a Kerberos Golden ticket
 ➤ Persistence by modifying ACLs or by setting a Kerberos Resource-Based Constrained Delegation (RBCD)
 ➤ Take over the Forest root domain